Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/doc/task-specifications.md

 + Starting modules and checking their health

 ## Train Module
 Model training and reporting model performance is done in this component.
 The training must be automated and be versioned.
-The tasks of this module are:
+### Functions:
-+ Model training
+- [] Model training (pipeline initaing)
-+ Reporting model performance
+- [] Reporting model performance (set evaluation metrics)
-+ Setting hyperparameters
+- [] Setting hyperparameters
-+ Versioning the model
-+ Downloading and managing the dataset
+- [] Downloading and managing the dataset (set the dataset)
+- [] Setting hardware parameters (GPU, CPU, etc.)

+### TODO:

 ## Delpoy Module
 Code compilation and generating final executable is handled in this component.
 It's a Docker container that has required toolchain, libraries, etc. for a specific hardware.
 As of now, it's capable of compiling code for Armv7 architecture with only ONNXRuntime library.
-Its responsibilities are listed as follows:
+### Functions:
-1. Compiling pipeline C/C++ code for different architecture
+- [] Compiling pipeline C/C++ code for different architecture
+    - Currently only ARMv7-a
-2. Generating standalone executables
+- [] Generating standalone executables
-3. Pacakging executable along with required files
+- [] Pacakging executable along with required files
-4. Supporting important libraries such as OpenCV
+- [] Supporting important libraries such as OpenCV

+### TODO:
+- A CMakeLists.txt file per project
+- JSON file defining pipeline (each module can consume related part of it)
+- Compiling commands

 ## UI Webserver
 This component serves an UI to the users so that they can interact with the framework.
 It must have the following capabilities: